apache/shardingsphere/document/current/content/manual/sharding-proxy/configuration.en.md

           cipherColumn: #ciphertext column name
           assistedQueryColumn: #AssistedColumns for query，when use ShardingQueryAssistedEncryptor, it can help query encrypted data
           encryptor: #encrypt name
+  props:
+    query.with.cipher.column: true #Whether use cipherColumn to query or not
 ```

 ## Overall Configuration Explanation